Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 46.5 points -- this matchup's over/under -- just two times this season.
+- Clemson has combined with its opponents to put up more than 46.5 points only two times this season.

 - Boston College and its opponents have combined to score more than 46.5 points in two games this season.